Outboard Marine Corporation: Transition in the 1980s and 1990s

 In 1989, OMC purchased some of the holdings of Murray Industries, Inc., makers of Chris-Craft boats.
 That same year, OMC sold off Lawn-Boy, a popular lawn mower company, and Cushman to The Toro Company and Ransomes respectively.
 The sales netted a much needed $248 million in cash for OMC.
 One portion of the money was used for capital improvements for its boatbuilding facilities while another portion was invested in building a new Suncruiser aluminum pontoon boat.
 Despite the large expenditures, OMC's decision to focus on boatbuilding proved to be a good one.
 OMC was able to pair boats with appropriately powered outboards and sales of boat packages doubled within a one-year timeframe.

 Smaller and quieter V-6s were introduced in 1991 in the form of the Evinrude Spitfire and the Johnson Silver-Star series.
 These outboards featured a new flushing device that could be used to flush the engine with fresh water while it was running.
 The Spitfire and Silver-Star models also used an infra-red sensor system called Optical Ignition System (OIS 2000).
 This system automatically advanced the engine timing to eliminate unwanted timing changes.
 Other advancements in 1991 included smaller, more fuel efficient diesel stern drive models.
 The OMC Cobra Diesel was a 970-pound, 3.2 liter, six-cylinder monoblock inline powerhouse that produced 205-hp at 4300 rpm.

-Electronic Fuel Injection (EFI) was introduced on select OMC drive systems in 1993, representing the first time that EFI was available to recreational stern drive customers.
+Electronic Fuel Injection (EFI) was introduced on some OMC drive systems in 1993, representing the first time that EFI was available to recreational stern drive customers.
 With the previous carbureted systems, boaters had to endure a nine-step starting sequence.
 With the EFI, boaters had only to turn the key and shift into gear.

 By 1993, OMC had more than 20 brands in the marketplace, ranging from canoes to cruisers.
 Operations were divided into three groups – the Fishing Boat Group, the Recreational Boat Group, and the Aluminum Boat Group.
 Each group was responsible for all manufacturing and marketing efforts associated with its line of products.
 The Fishing Boat Group included Stratos, Hydra-Sports, Javelin and Quest by Four Winns.
 The Recreational Boat Group produced 80 models under the brand names Chris-Craft, Donzi, Four Winns, Seaswirl and Sunbird.
 The Aluminum Boat Group included Duranautic, Princecraft/Springbok, Suncruiser, Lowe, Sea Nymph, Grumman, and Roughneck.
 Many of these same brands are still in production today.